 Jelte Zonneveld graduated with a specialization in documentary research and development from the MA in Film Studies at the University of Amsterdam.
 Since then, he has worked as a (freelance) editor/researcher, programmer, and (impact) producer for various documentary projects.
 At IDFA he worked as a producer of the Industry program and as an editor for the Doc Talks program; since 2017 he has been a program advisor.
 He currently works as an independent producer and creative producer at mint film office in Rotterdam.

-All new media festival submissions and proposals for the IDFA DocLab Open Call for Festival Commissions are assessed by external and international program advisors, followed by a final round of selection and production checks by DocLab’s own curatorial team: Caspar Sonnen, Wotienke Vermeer, and Annabel Troost.
+All new media festival entries and proposals for the DocLab Open Call for Festival Commissions are assessed by various international program advisors, followed by production checks and a final selection round by IDFA’s own DocLab curatorial team, overseen by Caspar Sonnen.

-Dutch projects eligible for the Film Fund DocLab Interactive Grant are selected together with the Netherlands Film Fund.
+Dutch projects eligible for the Filmfund DocLab Interactive Grant will be selected together with the Netherlands Filmfund.

 With a focus on the cultural and museum sector, Callum Cooper works at the intersection of storytelling, design, and technology.
 He has led a range of large-scale innovative digital projects for institutions including the National Air and Space Museum (Washington), Empire State Building (New York) and is currently the Head of Digital and Content at the Powerhouse Museum (Sydney).